NorthPew/Chrome-New-Tab-Extension/README.md

 <details><summary><h3>chrome.storage</h3></summary>

 This extension uses <a href="https://developer.chrome.com/docs/extensions/reference/storage/">chrome.storage</a> in order to save all stuff such as your folders, quick menu items and bookmarks.
 It falls in the permissions tab in the *manifest json*.
 Without this permission, all your stuff will be gone every time you clean your browser or when you close it.

+As the permission follows: "The Storage API provides an extension-specific way to persist user data and state.
+It's similar to the web platform's storage APIs (IndexedDB, and Storage), but was designed to meet the storage needs of extensions."
 </details>

 <details>